Does Using a Sauna Cause Tan? (Myths via Facts)

 Sunlight Affects the Skin

 UV radiation from sunlight mostly affects the skin, causing tanning, sunburns, and eventually photoaging.
 The skin’s pigment is produced in response to UV radiation, which acts as the body’s protective shield against sun damage.
-Prolonged exposure to UV radiation, however, can have negative consequences as well, including a higher chance of skin cancer and early aging (wrinkles and sunspots).
+Extended exposure to UV radiation, however, can have negative consequences as well, including a higher chance of skin cancer and early aging (wrinkles and sunspots).
 To protect your skin from the sun:

 • Use Sunscreen: To protect yourself from UVA and UVB radiation, use a high-SPF broad-spectrum sunscreen.